Producing something of value to many, naturally elicits comments from a select few.

-Malicious critics though, will select aspects about your output to critique which may be more personal.
+Malicious critics though, will select aspects about your output to critique which may be personal and hurtful.
 They’ll attack you under the guise of attacking your work.
 They’ll use your outputs into the world to draw conclusions on who you are as an individual.

-If you’re serious about seeking success in any chosen domain, then you’ll need to master being a receiver of criticism.
+If you’re serious about seeking success in any chosen domain, then you’ll need to master being a receiver of critiques.
 You’ll be hated by some, and adored by others.
-This article aims to suggest ways you can limit how effectively hateful critics stunt your growth.
+Below, are suggestions on how you can limit how effectively hateful critics stunt your growth.

 For instance, if the grammar in this article needs some work, an average critic would point out the mistakes and suggest ways to improve.
 A malicious critic, would point out the mistakes and use them to deliberately cause pain.
-They’d mention that, “the author of this article needs to go back to second grade,” in an effort to use a weakness as a weapon.
+They’d mention that, “The author of this article needs to go back to second grade,” in an effort to use a weakness as a weapon.

 Critiques which are completely fabricated tend not to be painful.
 Even if they go on to attack you personally for something they’ve fabricated out of thin air, they wouldn’t be very successful in delivering damage.
 As receivers of criticism, we’re sensitive to truth.
 The painful criticisms are often true.
 They force us to face our weaknesses, and to either grow past them or be defined by them.

 Truth which is used maliciously is the most painful, and sometimes the most hateful.
 Possessing a legitimate critique about someone places you over them.
 You wield the power to discredit something they’ve done with truth.
-Critics become attracted making a bigger impact than simply stating the truth, and some of them will opt to deliver that truth in as painful of a way as possible.
+Critics become attracted to making a bigger impact than simply stating the truth, and some of them will opt to deliver that truth in as painful of a way as possible.
 It shows a lack of discipline on the critics part, and a thirst for coming out on top.

 When facing criticisms which wrap a hint of truth into a weaponized package for delivery, practice first looking at where that hint of truth is.
 No matter how hateful a critique, know what the root cause behind its hateful package is.

 Address the Truth

 Any hint of truth behind someone’s hateful critique is the driving force of the whole package they’ve sent your way.
-Without truth, their critique is useless.
+Without truth, their critique is baseless (more on that below).
 It’s thereby critical that you begin to address the truth after you ignore the bashful methodology used to deliver it.

 If you’ve analyzed the bashful critique correctly, there would be nothing left for your critics to say.
-Since their hateful criticism was predicated on this truth, your acknowledgment of them being correct on that specific portion of their critique would serve to rob their subsequent hateful methods of their power.
+Since their hateful criticism was predicated on this truthful portion, your acknowledgment of them being correct on that specific portion of their critique would serve to rob their subsequent hateful methods of their power.
 They’d be seen as simple bullies if they go on to continue bashing you for something you’ve acknowledged to be true.

 Limiting incrimination on your part is an important piece of dealing with these people effectively.
 They’d be in a ramped-up state whilst delivering bashfulness, and will almost expect an altercation.
 They’d be caught off guard by your lack of reaction to their hateful method of delivering what perhaps is a little bit of truth.
 No matter what their reaction turns out to be, limit yours down to only abiding by what is factual about their brash statements.
 Be calm, address any truths, and don’t react to the way that truth is packaged.